-Site U1576 (proposed Site VB-14A) is located on the middle west flank of Valdivia Bank, the broad oceanic plateau that is part of Walvis Ridge (Figures F1, F16, F17, F18).
-The site was chosen to obtain samples from buried igneous basement in a location that can only be sampled by drilling (Figure F18).
-Valdivia Bank represents a poorly understood edifice of Walvis Ridge that may have formed by interaction with the Mid-Atlantic Ridge or a microplate that formed by a plate boundary reorganization.
+Site U1576 (proposed Site VB-14A) is located on the middle west flank of Valdivia Bank, the broad oceanic plateau that is part of Walvis Ridge (Figures F1, F18).
+The site was chosen to obtain samples from midflank igneous basement, buried by several hundred meters of sediment, in a location that can only be sampled by drilling (Figures F19, F20).
+Valdivia Bank represents a poorly understood edifice of Walvis Ridge that may have formed by interaction of a mantle plume with the Mid-Atlantic Ridge or a microplate formed by a plate boundary reorganization.
 Radiometric age dating is planned to determine the age of the igneous basement at this site.
-Along with other drill site sampling of Valdivia Bank, age dating will enable us to test whether there is a north-south age progression, as predicted by hotspot models, or an eastwest age progression, as predicted by spreading ridge-formation models.
+Along with other drill site sampling of Valdivia Bank, age dating will enable us to test whether there is a north-south age progression, as predicted by hotspot models, or an east-west age progression, as predicted by plume-ridge interaction models.
 The petrology and geochemistry of the basement basalt samples should elucidate the petrogenesis and mantle sources of these magmas, including whether the isotopic zonation observed at the DSDP Leg 74 transect, a few hundred kilometers to the southwest, continues to Valdivia Bank.
-Paleomagnetic data from sediment and basalt samples will help determine the paleolatitude of the hotspot during the late Cretaceous.
-Sediments recovered at Site U1576 will help constrain the age and evolution of the plateau and provide insights into the paleoenvironmental trends of the midwater column of the South Atlantic.
+Paleomagnetic data from sediment and basalt samples will help determine the paleolatitude of the hotspot during the Late Cretaceous.
+Sediments recovered at Site